-An information campaign for parents would be an important component of any change to the national immunisation schedule, to educate parents, allay any concerns regarding the safety or efficacy of the vaccine, and to enable informed consent.
-To support such a public awareness communication campaign, consideration would also need to be given to an educational programme for GPs, pharmacists and front line nursing staff, given their important role both in vaccine administration and as a trusted information source for other childhood vaccines as part of the immunisation programme.
+An information campaign for parents would be an important component of any change to the national immunisation schedule.
+To support such a public awareness communication campaign, consideration would also need to be given to an educational programme for GPs, pharmacists and front line nursing staff.